Manikanta25055/Rasberry_Pi_5-/Insturctions_for_board.md

-- Do you want to change anything in the circuit? always a power of the raspberry pi first
+- Do you want to change anything in the circuit? always a power of the Raspberry Pi first
 - when powered on, avoid touching the circuit.
 - Double or triple-check the circuit before putting in the power cable.
 - Start the circuit by connecting GND to all components.